its6ueq/oop/README.md

 # TanksGame

 Implementation of Tank Game.

-## Overview

-Game was written in Java Swing \n
+A Java Swing project of Object Oriented Programming, CN12-UET.
 Enemy tanks are going to destroy the ally base.
-The player's mission is to protect the base \n
+The player's mission is to protect the base.

 ## Controls: